URBiNAT: Mission, Goals, Methods

 The main locus of URBiNAT’s activity is the Living Lab of each city (WP2), which is a platform and ecosystem for the other WPs to take place.
 It is populated by people as participating stakeholders (WP3), who then develop the Healthy Corridor with its NBS (WP4), that is measured and evaluated by the Observatory (WP5), leading to the dissemination of results (WP6) and marketing (WP7).

-We activate living labs and inclusive community of practices
+We activate living labs and inclusive communities of practice

-From West to East, the cities of Porto, Nantes and Sofia act as frontrunners based on their demonstrated experience in the innovative use of public space with NBS.
-From South to North, the cities of Siena, Nova Gorica, Bruxelles and Høje-Taastrup share and replicate URBiNAT concepts and methodologies, acting as ‘followers’.
 Each city is supported by local partners, associations and research centres, as well as by ‘horizontal’ centres, universities and companies which link between cities.
-The collaboration with non-European partners, including in China and Iran, as well as with NBS observers based in Brazil, Japan, Oman and the vibrant cities of Shenyang in China and Khorramabad in Iran brings international experiences and dimension to the project.
+The collaboration with non-European partners, including in China and Iran, as well as with NBS observers based in Brazil, Japan, Oman and Khorramabad in Iran brings international experiences and dimension to the project.